Photo by Scott Rudd Productions 2020

 Code of Ethics and Professional Practices

-(1) ADAA Members are expected to provide an accurate description of all objects that they offer for sale.
-A buyer should be provided with a written invoice containing that description, which should include the identity of the artist, the dimensions and medium of the work, and other relevant information.
-A Member’s invoice is a warranty that the work is the authentic work of the artist named in the invoice, that clear and unencumbered title is passed to the buyer, and that any other material portion of the description is accurate.
+(1) ADAA Members are expected to provide buyers and prospective buyers an accurate description of all objects that they offer for sale.
+Such description should include the identity of the artist, the dimensions and medium of the work, and any other relevant information.
+Members should issue the buyer a written invoice containing this description.

-(5) Members specify in writing significant known defects and restorations of works or art that they offer for sale.
+(6) Members should satisfy themselves that the buyer is aware of significant known defects and restorations of works of art that they offer for sale.

-(3) A Member provides a consignor with a good faith estimate of the current fair market value of all consigned works.
+(4) If requested, a Member should provide a consignor with a good faith estimate of the current fair market value of a consigned work.

-(4) A Member’s communications with the consignor regarding any aspect of the consignment are expected to be accurate, and must never be intentionally inaccurate or misleading.
+(5) A Member’s communications with the consignor regarding any aspect of the consignment must be accurate and never intentionally misleading.

-(5) A Member should notify the consignor when payment is received for a consigned work, and make timely payment to the Consignor, as agreed.
+(6) A Member should notify the consignor when payment is received for a consigned work and make timely payment to the Consignor.

-(6) Members do not knowingly sell works of art that they are not authorized to sell.
-Nor do Members sell works of art on terms that are not authorized by the consignor.
+(7) Members do not knowingly sell works of art that they are not authorized to sell, nor do Members sell works of art on terms that are not authorized by the consignor.

-A Member understands that he or she acts as an agent for artists that the Member represents and therefore owes a fiduciary responsibility to each artist.
-Further, a Member representing an artist has responsibilities to the artist extending beyond selling the artist’s works.
+A Member representing an artist has responsibilities to the artist extending beyond selling the artist’s works.
 Those responsibilities may be divided into the (A) advisory, custodial and archival, and (B) financial.

 A. Advisory, Custodial and Archival